bleader/ansible_snippet_generator/README.md

 Installation:

 - put the script in ansible/hacking (so it can find module_formatter.py)
-- call passing the ansible/library folder, redirect output to a file
+- execute and redirect output to a file

 In vim:
 - Edit a .yaml file